alphamikle/nanc_docs/docs/nui/text.md

 ## Standard widgets for text manipulation

-NUI offers flexible word processing options.
+Nui offers flexible word processing options.
 You can both create plain text widgets, in which you can nevertheless change absolutely any aspect of the appearance applied to the entire text block.

-But also, you can use and extremely flexible and powerful way of creating texts, where each letter can be customized uniquely.
+But also, you can use an extremely flexible and powerful way of creating texts, where each letter can be customized uniquely.

 For this, check out the `<text>` widgets/tags - a simple and flexible way to write texts and `<richText>` - a more complex but incredibly powerful tool that will allow you to create text content of the most mind-blowing sophistication.

 ## Custom Text Widgets

-If you want to create your own custom widget/tag and it will consume some textual content, you have two ways exactly how you will pass text to that widget:
+If you want to create your own custom widget/tag, and it will consume some textual content, you have two ways exactly how you will pass text to that widget:

-- Using arguments, and processing them in the usual way (just like any other argument)
+- Using arguments and processing them in the usual way (just like any other argument)
 - Writing text directly inside the tag, as is possible in the `<text>` and `<richText>` tags

 You can combine both ways, allowing your users to do both.
-But to make the second way possible, pay attention to the helper functions available in the `nanc_renderer` package, namely `extractTextFromChildren` and `extractTextFromChild`.
+But to make the second way possible, pay attention to the helper functions available in the `nui` package, namely `extractTextFromChildren` and `extractTextFromChild`.

 ### Extract text from all descendants